The Quantum Self-Consistent Harmonic Approximation: A Unified Framework for Quantum Spin System: Summary and conclusion

-In conclusion, the QSCHA has proved to be a superior alternative to the conventional LSW formalism, mainly close to critical temperature.
-This is attributed to its uncomplicated quadratic Hamiltonian structure while simultaneously incorporating quantum and thermal corrections that take into account fluctuations arising from higher-order terms, which are typically neglected in the harmonic approximation.
-Moreover, owing to its formulation based on canonically conjugate operators, the standard SCHA has been effectively utilized in spintronic applications involving resonance phenomena.
-Consequently, the novel QSCHA emerges as a promising formalism for the exploration of advanced quantum technologies.
+In conclusion, the QSCHA has proven to be a superior alternative to the conventional LSW formalism, especially near the critical temperature.
+This is attributed to its straightforward quadratic Hamiltonian structure while simultaneously incorporating quantum and thermal corrections that account for fluctuations arising from higher-order terms typically neglected in the harmonic approximation.
+Moreover, owing to its formulation based on canonically conjugate operators, the standard SCHA has been effectively applied in spintronic applications involving resonance phenomena.
+Consequently, the novel QSCHA emerges as a promising formalism for exploring advanced quantum technologies.

+This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior – Brasil (CAPES) - Finance Code 001, and by the National Council for Scientific and Technological Development – CNPq.